Student working in lab with a hard hat.

 Overview:

-An IM comprises a Primary Area (32-credit minimum) and a Secondary Area (16-credit minimum), which together form a coherent curriculum.
-The Primary Area may be any subject area offered by the engineering schools or departments, except Computer Science.
-The Secondary Area must be from outside engineering and a logically connected subject area or theme comprised of courses taught throughout Cornell.
 The IM curriculum is individualized and is developed in consultation with two Faculty Advisors (one in the Primary Area and one in the Secondary Area).
 The combination selected must clearly form, in scope and content, an engineering education and should include engineering design and synthesis, as well as engineering sciences.
 In addition to 48 credits in the combined Primary and Secondary areas, all requirements of the Engineering Common Curriculum must be met (which will follow the Primary Area curriculum rules for Math, Science, and ENGRD).
+Students are highly encouraged to propose a course of study that is unique.
+Applications to combine coursework from an existing engineering major and coursework for an existing minor will not be approved.
+Applications will also not be approved for a Secondary Area in pre-health.

 Eligibility:

-Open to unaffiliated students who wish to apply and affiliate with the IM, or students already affiliated with an engineering major who wish to change their major to the IM, or students from another college at Cornell who wish to internally transfer to the IM.
+Open to undergraduate students who wish to apply and affiliate with the IM, or students already affiliated with an engineering major who wish to change their major to the IM, or students from another college at Cornell who wish to internally transfer to the IM.
 Students must be in good standing in their current program to apply.
 Students are encouraged to apply by the end of their sophomore year.
+Applications may be accepted through senior year.

 An IM application is required.
 Students will be asked to develop a program of study in consultation with their two target Faculty Advisors and must be approved by the IM Program Coordinator and the Associate Dean for Undergraduate Programs.